-Biden may pick up the tab for San Francisco homeless hotels
+Biden may force American taxpayers to foot bill for San Francisco homeless hotels

 The details about exactly how the city's homeless program remain unclear.